 Terrain: This is a strenuous walk over terrain that can be very muddy at times with some steep sections - so come prepared.

 Views: several Car Park: 1

 - Begin the walk at Plumstone Mountain car park.
 Do not head for the mountain outcrop but walk back along the lane you have just travelled up taking time to admire the first of many spectacular views.
 In this case, it is the Preseli Hills in the distance across rolling farmland (1).
 At the B4330, turn right and walk downhill to Lady's Cross.
-Take care as this is a fairly busy road.
+Take care as this is a fairly busy road with limited forward visibility.

-- Turn right onto a bridleway.
+- Turn right onto a bridleway opposite the junction to Treffgarne.
 Almost immediately to your right you will see, beyond the hedge, the wooded mound that is all that remains of an Iron Age fort.

-- At the end of this lane, where it forks, go straight on, through a gate then, after a second gate, turn left alongside a fence to follow the well marked path across the southern edge of Plumstone Mountain common.
+- At the end of this lane, where it forks, go straight ahead onto an unsurfaced track, through a gate then, bear right onto a short length of path leading to a second gate.
+Once through, turn left alongside a fence to follow the well marked path across the southern edge of Plumstone Mountain common.
 Although this is common land, there are no open access rights, so please keep to the well marked paths.